 int j = blockIdx.y * blockDim.y + threadIdx.y;

-__ldg()__global__ void ker_laplace_naive(float* y, const float* x, int n) {
+__ldg().__global__ void ker_laplace_naive(float* y, const float* x, int n) {

 int i = blockIdx.x * blockDim.x + threadIdx.x;